Latest information on COVID-19

 trials underway for PTSD and addiction, among others.
 However, remission rates are suboptimal

 and ideal stimulation parameters are unknown.
-I recently completed a randomized, double blind
+We recently completed a randomized, double

 overarching goal of this study is to develop the first broadly generalizable platform for

 real-time biomarker monitoring and personalized rTMS treatment.
-I plan to recruit patients
+We plan to recruit patients

 with medication-resistant depression and in perform a four-phase, cross-over, double-blind,